paulrobertlloyd/paulrobertlloyd-v4/src/articles/2021/01/2020_in_review/index.md

 * ![Biking with Jon.](jon_and_me.jpg "A break from cycling around the New Forest with Jon in September.")
   {.gallery}

 Dating was more difficult than usual but I did end up forging a friendship with (another) Laura.
 Virtually meeting every Wednesday evening to watch a film together, huge gaps in my cinema knowledge are slowly being filled.
 Going through a selection of films from each decade, I discovered a fondness for those from the 1950s, or perhaps the films of Alfred Hitchcock, the two seem almost synonymous.
-Roberto Benigni’s 1997 film <cite>Life is Beautiful</cite> affected me the most, a strangely uplifting film given it’s setting in a Nazi concentration camp.
+Roberto Benigni’s 1997 film ""Life is Beautiful"" affected me the most, a strangely uplifting film given it’s setting in a Nazi concentration camp.

 ## I ~~survived~~ thrived